kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Refactor so that text drawing always happens in normal or choice dialogue pages
-  - Additional choice-based draw logic should appear after the regular spec drawing logic
 - Update step event: ensure choice input handling ignored until type-writing is done.
 - Implement choice
   - Draw GUI:
-    - Type-write the prompt text (if any)
-    - Instantly show the choices and a pointer on the default option
+    - Add a pointer on the currently highlighted option
-    - Selected choice should be highlighted the color specified by the variable
-    - The pointer should oscillate smoothly and slighty from left to right, bigger (on left) to slightly smaller (on right)
+    - The pointer should oscillate smoothly and slighty from left to right
     - When the choice changes, lerp() the pointer from the one option to the other.
 It should be so fast that there's no concern about waiting on it if you are cycling through options
     - Support as many options as can be visible on a single page
   - control destination dialogue page based on choice